Diary entries

 Rachmaninoff's role: Concerto Soloist

-Notes: Satina notes that either in this concert, or the one in Warsaw on March 4, Isle of the Dead, op, 29, was also performed.
-There is no information about who the conductor was, however.
-Zarui Apetian lists this concert for March 15.
+Notes: Satina notes that either in this concert, or the one in Warsaw on March 4 (Julian Calendar), the Isle of the Dead, op, 29, was also performed.
+In the Gregorian Calendar, this date was March 28.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 March 25 1911 (Julian calendar)